-Wildlife expert and famous documentary maker Steve Irwin would have turned 57-years-old today.
+Wildlife expert and famous documentary maker Steve Irwin would have turned 57-years-old earlier this year.

 Steve Irwin was one of the most famous wildlife documentary makers in the world before his tragic death in 2006.

 On the day Steve would have turned 57-years-old, Google Doodle honoured him with a crocodile drawing around the search engine.

 But who was Steve?
 How did he die?
 Did he have any children?
 Here’s everything you need to know as the world remembers the legend behind the phrase “crickey!”.

 Who was Steve Irwin?

 Steve Irwin was a zookeeper, conservationist, and television personality who dedicated his life to wildlife conservation.

 Steve was born in Australia on 22 February 1962.